-Vitamin D is one of those important nutrients, and – according to the experts – it’s entirely possible to get enough of it on a plant-based diet if you are conscious of your lifestyle and the food you eat.
+According to the experts, it’s entirely possible to get enough vitamin D on a plant-based diet if you are conscious of your lifestyle and the food you eat.

-We’ve put together a comprehensive guide on vitamin D to answer your burning questions – from why you need it, to how much you need, to where you can get it from.
+We’ve put together a comprehensive guide on vitamin D to answer your burning questions.
+From why you need it, to how much you need, to where you can get it from: Here’s everything you need to know about vitamin D.

 Why Do You Need Vitamin D?